-Dr. Jeff Gruenewald currently serves as an assistant professor in the School of Public and Environmental Affairs at Indiana University-Purdue University, Indianapolis (IUPUI).
-He received his Ph.D. in criminal justice from Michigan State University in 2009.
-The same year, Gruenewald became a START co-investigator for the Extremist Crime Database (ECDB), an open-source database on violent and financial crimes committed by domestic extremists.
-In addition, he remains a co-investigator, along with researchers from the American Terrorism Study (ATS), for a series of projects funded by the National Institute of Justice which examine precursor behaviors of domestic terrorists.
-His current research interests include the comparative nature of far-right and Al-Qaeda-inspired homegrown terrorism, lone wolf offending, and temporal patterns of domestic terrorism in the United States.
-His research has been published in scholarly journals, such as Terrorism & Political Violence, Studies in Conflict & Terrorism, Crime & Delinquency, Justice Quarterly, Journal of Quantitative Criminology, Homicide Studies, and Journal of Criminal Justice.
+Dr. Jeff Gruenewald serves as an associate professor in the School of Public and Environmental Affairs (SPEA) at Indiana University Purdue University Indianapolis (IUPUI).
+He received his Ph.D. in Criminal Justice from Michigan State University in 2009.
+That same year, he also became a START Center co-investigator for the U.S. Extremist Crime Database (ECDB), an open-source database on violent and financial crimes committed by domestic extremists.
+Gruenewald also serves as co-investigator for a series of past and current projects funded by the National Institute of Justice (Department of Justice) using data from the American Terrorism Study (ATS) to examine patterns of domestic terrorism.
+Some of his current research interests include the comparative nature of far-right and Al-Qaeda-inspired terrorism, extremist violence against law enforcement, and the longevity of terrorist groups and lone wolves operating in the United States.
+His research has been published in scholarly journals, such as Terrorism & Political Violence, Studies in Conflict & Terrorism, Crime & Delinquency, and Justice Quarterly.

 - Michigan State University, Ph.D., 2009

-- Indiana University-Purdue University Indianapolis, Assistant Professor, 2015-present
+- Indiana University-Purdue University Indianapolis, Associate Professor, 2015-present

 - University of Arkansas, Assistant Professor, 2011-2015